Seizures in dogs

 Seizures are common in dogs, especially in certain breeds where there is a genetic susceptibility to epilepsy.
 A seizure is essentially a disturbance of normal brain function, which leads to involuntary muscle contraction and can be accompanied by vocalisation, urination or defecation.
 During a seizure the dog is not consciously aware of their surroundings and may be disorientated before and after a seizure.
 BEWARE – dogs can show non-characteristic aggression following seizures.

-Symptoms of seizures
+Symptoms of antifreeze poisoning

 What you can do yourself

-Treatment of seizures
+Treatment of antifreeze poisoning

 When to see your physical veterinarian

 - If you think your cat has eaten antifreeze, or you notice any signs of poisoning, then contact your veterinarian immediately and make an emergency appointment.

 - Visit TVM UK for more information on antifreeze poisoning and other common pet poisons.

 Book a video appointment to have a chat with one of our vets.